MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 ## Objectives

-After completing this lab, you will be able to:
+After completing this lab, you'll be able to:

 - Deploy and maintain the infrastructure hosting SAP workloads in Azure by using Azure Center for SAP solutions